 Because we have so many places for children to go after school (bus riders, parent pick up, walkers, The Learning Zone, After School Tutoring) we have established dismissal procedures to ensure we are able to get all of our students to the place they need to be safely and efficiently.
+We need to be informed with a note or by phone if there are changes to their method of dismissal.

-We ask those who are picking up students from school remain in their car so that we are able escort each child out to their ride.
+We ask those who are picking up students from school remain in their car so that we are able to escort each child out to their ride.
 We have established this procedure not only because parking is very limited but also, to ensure that we are dismissing children to an adult who has the authority to pick them up.